altomator/IIIF/README.md

 ### OCR as Annotations

-OCR text may be described as an annotations list linked to a canvas (look at this [IIIF recipe](https://iiif.io/api/cookbook/recipe/0068-newspaper/)) and this ALTO XML to IIIF annotations [XSLT script](https://glenrobson.github.io/iiif_stuff/alto2annotations/).
+OCR text can be described as an annotations list linked to a canvas (look at this [IIIF recipe](https://iiif.io/api/cookbook/recipe/0068-newspaper/)).
+ALTO XML can be easily converted to IIIF annotations with [XSLT scripts](https://glenrobson.github.io/iiif_stuff/alto2annotations/).

 ### OCR as XML fragments